Seems semi-mandatory to have a “A Year in Review” type post…so here’s mine.

 - Lots of trips to The High Plains this year… There were quite a few and wonderful trips to this often overlooked ecosystem.
 The wildness, the solitude and the beauty all drew me back again and again.
 I became a bit melancholy on a trip the Pawnee Grassland, but my sprits were uplifted a bit soon after by taking a trip to the Comanche Grassland.
 A highlight of not just The High Plains camping done this year, but of all the trips, was a trip to the Nebraska Panhandle.
 An amazing trip to an area very much overlooked.
 I loved the time spent in The High Plains so much, I even wrote an article about it for TrailGroove.

 - More time spent in New Mexico… Northern New Mexico is easily one of my favorite places to spend time.
-The wonderful mix of different cultures, the history, the food and, of course, the scenic beauty. a past partner and I had a fantastic trip to the Wild Rivers Recreation Area and nearby Taos in June.
+The wonderful mix of different cultures, the history, the food and, of course, the scenic beauty. someone and I had a fantastic trip to the Wild Rivers Recreation Area and nearby Taos in June.
 We later spent Thanksgiving in Chaco Canyon.
 Every time we go to Chaco, we find more reasons why we must head back.

 - The Big Horn Mountains were explored by me.
 I loved this mountain range and I hope to go back.
 Seems a little off the beaten path versus other areas.
 Very beautiful place to spend some time alone.